Chapter 742-3 Retirement

 (2) Such additional medical treatment shall be of common medical acceptance and readily available, and may include, but is not limited to, medicine, alcohol and/or drug rehabilitation, or mechanical devices.

-(2) file the required medical report or
+(2) File the required medical report; or

-(K) If the refusal to submit to the medical examination, as required by the terms of division (C)(2) of section 742.40 of the Revised Code and such failure continues for one year, whether documented by the fund’s books or records or as presumed as provided in rule 742-3-10 of the Administrative Code, then the disability benefit recipient’s disability and medical expense benefits shall be forfeited, as required by the terms of division (C)(2) of section 742.40 of the Revised Code effective as of the date of the original suspension, as referenced in a writing provided to the disability benefit recipient from the fund or the board.
+(K) If a disability benefit recipient fails to submit to the medical examination required by division (C)(2) of section 742.40 of the Revised Code and such failure continues for one year, whether documented by OP&F's books or records or as presumed as provided in rule 742-3-10 of the Administrative Code, then the disability benefit recipient's disability benefits and any health care stipend shall be forfeited, as required by the terms of division (C)(2) of section 742.40 of the Revised Code.
+The forfeiture shall be effective as of the date of the original suspension, as referenced in a writing provided to the disability benefit recipient from OP&F.

 (1) The date of actual receipt;